 Risk as applicable to federal policy is most obvious in medical and behavioral science research projects involving procedures that may induce a potentially harmful altered physical state or psychological condition.
 The most obvious examples include invasive procedures, the administration of drugs or radiation, the requirement of strenuous physical exertion and an intervention that hastens an emotional disturbance.
 There are social and behavioral research projects in which, although there may be no immediate risk, procedures may be introduced which constitute a threat to the subject's dignity, right to privacy or economic welfare.
 There are also medical and biomedical projects concerned solely with organs, tissues, body fluids and other materials obtained in the routine performance of medical services, which obviously involve no element of physical risk to the subject, but their use for certain research, training and service purposes may present psychological, sociological or legal risks to the subject or authorized representatives.
-The risk element will also be examined for non-research purposes but which, when used in a research context, may present risk to the human subject.
+The risk element will also be examined for those studies dependent upon existing information or stored data which may have been obtained for non-research purposes but which, when used in a research context, may present risk to the human subject.